 sudo apt install texlive-latex-recommended

-PDF Viewer Shows Blank or Does Not Update
+PDF Viewer Shows Blank or Stale Content

 The integrated PDF viewer normally refreshes automatically after each successful compilation.
-However, when the preview stays blank or displays outdated content, the compilation likely failed silently or encountered errors that prevented PDF generation.
-To diagnose the problem, first check the compilation log panel at the bottom of the window.
-Look for error messages indicating missing packages, incorrect commands, or syntax problems in your LaTeX source.
-If the log shows package-related errors, install the missing components:
+When the preview stays blank or displays outdated content, compilation likely failed or encountered errors that prevented PDF generation.

 sudo apt install texlive-fonts-recommended texlive-latex-extra